paulmalherbe/Tartan/readme.md

 The Author
 ==========
 My name is Paul Malherbe.
 I have been involved in designing, writing and implementing computerised financial systems since the mid 70's.
-I currently consult to a number of clients in the financial services arena and develop and maintain Tartan in my spare time.
+I currently consult to a number of clients in the financial services arena.